 The investigation into the murder of Billie-Jo Jenkins was one of them.

-Twelve years after her murder Billie-Jo’s killer remains at large but Sussex Police have effectively washed their hands of the case.
+Twenty four years after her murder Billie-Jo’s killer remains at large but Sussex Police have effectively washed their hands of the case.
 This is despite the fact that there are still unanswered questions about DNA testing in the search for her murderer.

 After Siôn Jenkins was finally cleared of the charges against him in 2006, fresh evidence was sent to Detective Chief Inspector Graham Pratt, the officer in charge of the Jenkins case at that stage.
-It was never followed up.
-By coincidence during 2006, DCI Pratt was re-launching the investigation into the Chichester crimes even though the original investigation had been “wound down”.

 Interestingly, the officer who issued a formal apology for the failures of Sussex police in Chichester is none other than Jeremy Paine.
 Jeremy Paine had a key role during 1997/8 in bringing about the wrongful conviction of Siôn Jenkins in 1998.